-BRYNHILD BYE-TILLER is a graduate from NTNU - Norwegian University of Science and Technology (1996), Academy of Arts in Trondheim (1990-95) and Iceland Academy of the Arts (1992).
+Brynhild is a graduate from NTNU - Norwegian University of Science and Technology (1996), Academy of Arts in Trondheim (1990-95) and Iceland Academy of the Arts (1992).
 She has completed a number of projects and exhibitions, both in Norway, Europe & the Middle East.
-She has received many scholarships and project support.
-She has designed and set-up many exhibitions.
+She has been the recipient of numerous grants and support for her projects.
 Her latest solo exhibition was at Heimdal Art Association (2019).
-She has exhibited in Nord-Trøndelag Kunstmuseum (2018), Our Lady Church and North-East Quadrant of Trondheim Square (2017), Nandor Mikola Gallery, Vaasa in the First Triennial of the Collaborative Arts in Finland (2016), Al-Tireh street, Ramallah, occupied West Bank, Palestine (2015) and KUNTSI, Museum of Modern Art Vaasa (2011).
+She has exhibited in Wergelandshaugen Art Center (2023), Studio 44 (2021), Stockholm, Nord-Trøndelag Kunstmuseum (2018), Our Lady Church and North-East Quadrant of Trondheim Square (2017), Nandor Mikola Gallery, Vaasa in the First Triennial of the Collaborative Arts in Finland (2016), Al-Tireh street, Ramallah, occupied West Bank, Palestine (2015) and KUNTSI, Museum of Modern Art Vaasa (2011).

-Bye-Tiller was a producer for Art in Nordland - Artistic Interruptions and Artscape Nordland in Nordland county.
+She was a producer for Art in Nordland - Artistic Interruptions and Artscape Nordland in Nordland county.
 She participated in development and implementation of the art project LevArt in Levanger municipality and the art festival Trondheim Open in Trondheim.
-She worked extensively with development of the artist-run institution Trøndelag Senter for Samtidskunst in Trondheim and the Norwegian regional exhibition Trøndelagsutstillingen as a Chairman of the regional Artist Union.
+She worked extensively with development of the artist-run institution; Trøndelag Senter for Samtidskunst in Trondheim and the Norwegian regional exhibition; Trøndelagsutstillingen as the Chairman of the regional Artist Union.

-CONTACT INFORMATION: Brynhild Bye-Tiller, Hans Hagerupsgate 4B, 7012 Trondheim, Norway.
+Brynhild Bye-Tiller, Hans Hagerupsgate 4B, 7012 Trondheim, Norway.